 Group visitors, as well as individual visitors, must absolutely comply with the assembly ban.

 Organized groups accompanied by tour guides are allowed on the condition that they ensure social distancing and an orderly visit method, right from the entrance to the park, avoiding any form of assembly.
-Groups up to 10 people + guide are allowed without the use of special devices and groups up to 25 people + guide with the use of audio devices (integrated microphone-earphone system).
 During the visit of the archaeological area of ancient Ostia, all the above rules must be respected.

 Use of the toilets

 One person may access the toilet at a time.
 We recommend each person to pay attention to the rules for proper hand cleaning in the interest of safeguarding everyone's health.